labs42io/clean-code-typescript/README.md

 "Why?" you might ask.
 Well, here's a list of reasons:

 * When you want to do more beyond getting an object property, you don't have to look up and change every accessor in your codebase.
-* Makes adding validation simple when doing a set.
+* Makes adding validation simple when doing a *set*.
 * Encapsulates the internal representation.
 * Easy to add logging and error handling when getting and setting.
 * You can lazy load your object's properties, let's say getting it from a server.